symfony/symfony-docs/routing.rst

 .. caution::

-    However the slash ``/`` is ignored by default in placeholder values because the router uses it as separator between different placeholders.
+    However, the slash ``/`` is ignored by default in placeholder values because the router uses it as separator between different placeholders.
     To learn more about this, you can read :ref:`routing/slash_in_parameter`.